 Following on from the above, the next step is to enable your Smart Factory to learn from the decisions it takes and the information it receives.

 So, in the equipment maintenance example above, the system will learn as the machine operates in the live production environment, tailoring the maintenance scheduling decisions it takes accordingly.

-Another technology that becomes important in this part of the Smart Factory journey is statistical modelling and digital twins where you can run data-driven simulations to improve processes, plan for production line changes such as new product introductions, and more.
+Another technology that becomes important in this part of the Smart Factory journey is statistical modelling and digital twins.
+These technologies allow you to run data-driven simulations to improve processes, plan for production line changes (such as new product introductions), and more.